 Library service delivery of targeted arts interventions in four South West London Boroughs aimed at specific target audiences in each borough.

 This project will test how the delivery of learning activities in libraries can incorporate structured artist-led activities to deliver key outcomes that commissioners in schools, adult social care and adult and community learning teams are seeking.
-It will establish an evidence base for the impact and benefits of running structured arts activities in libraries as opposed to other venues to provide the basis for future commissioning, and in doing so will also explore how the different emerging library governance structures affect the provision of arts activities in libraries and the interaction with commissioners.
+It will establish an evidence base for the impact and benefits of running structured arts activities in libraries to provide the basis for future commissioning.
+In doing so it will also explore how the different emerging library governance structures affect the provision of arts activities in libraries and the interaction with commissioners.

 The Public Libraries Health Group